Srikrishnayaji/Insta_api_functions/README.md

      1) https://www.instagram.com/developer/ - to register and get access to insta api
      2) https://www.instagram.com/developer/authentication/ - helps you to get the access_token

+   #
+   screenshots of the basic web-app'home page (designed using django) is prsent in the images folder attached.